What do good tests look like, and do you even need a Golang testing framework? It’s a loaded question with an open answer.

 Example borrowed from this GitHub gist

 It’s always important to use the right tool for the job.
-You can get far with the basic testing capabilities provided by the testing
+You can get far with the basic testing capabilities provided by the testing package and go test command.
+However, it falls short when it comes to larger tests and assertions, which is where test frameworks come in.

-In this post, you’ve seen a variety of tools to choose from.
-Some of them—like Testify—build on top of the testing
+In this post, you’ve seen a variety of popular testing tools to choose from.
+Some of them—like Testify—build on top of the testing package, while others—like GoConvey—provide you with their own DSL.

 Ultimately, the right testing framework will depend on your circumstances.
 If you just want a simple, but powerful, assertion library, then Testify is likely a good choice.

-However, as the number of services grow, testing frameworks may become difficult to manage, as the logic is built into the codebase of each service.
+However, as the number of services grows, testing frameworks may become difficult to manage, as the logic is built into the codebase of each service.
 When this happens, you might want a more scalable solution.

 Maybe you’re even at the stage in your journey where the main priority isn’t about the inherent capabilities of the tool, but rather how it fits into other testing principles, such as test automation.